sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 ``createStub(string $type)`` returns a test stub for the specified interface or extendable class.

-All methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration without calling the original method.
+All methods of the original type are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration without calling the original method.
 These methods are referred to as "doubled methods".